Henkjan1110/intro-programming-website/data/week6/2-files-and-reading-data.md

 </sample-output>

-Reading the same data from a file called `records.txt` would look like so:
+Reading the same data from a file called `records.txt` would look like this:

 ```java
 try (Scanner scanner = new Scanner(Paths.get("records.txt"))) {